OTI Festival 1979: Broadcast

 The festival was broadcast in the 21 participating countries, where the corresponding OTI member broadcasters relayed the contest through their networks after receiving it live via satellite.
 This festival is remembered in Venezuela as the very first show that was broadcast live in color in the country.

-Known details on the broadcasts of the festival in each country, including the specific broadcasting stations and commentators are shown in the tables below.
+Known details on the broadcasts of the festival in each country, including the specific broadcasting stations, commentators, and presenters of the local opt-out are shown in the tables below.